 Mexican Drug Trafficking Organizations are impacting communities in nearly every city in the United States.
 This problem can no longer be viewed as a “Border Issue.”
 The majority of the drugs distributed and consumed in the U.S. originate in Mexico.
 The cartel leaders have strategically formed relationships with American Street gangs to flood the streets with illicit drugs.

 This interactive adult-learning experience will familiarize attendees with the history of the Middle East and the culture of regional peoples with special focus in Islam as a religion and as a way of life.
-According to Pew Research Center, Muslims are projected to be the fastest-growing major religious group in coming decades.1 Acknowledging a general lack of awareness among security professionals; information and knowledge will enable law enforcement to develop strategies that bridge the gap between misunderstanding and beneficial engagement with the Muslim community.
+According to Pew Research Center, Muslims are projected to be the fastest-growing major religious group in coming decades.
+Acknowledging a general lack of awareness among security professionals; information and knowledge will enable law enforcement to develop strategies that bridge the gap between misunderstanding and beneficial engagement with the Middle East community.

 Basic narcotic training courses focus on drug identification, types of informants, operational planning, and search warrant execution.
 Advanced narcotic training courses focus on drug cartels, money laundering, complex conspiracy investigations, and interstate/international wiretap cases.
 While these two types of training programs are a necessary part of drug enforcement, there is a considerable gap in the training available to law enforcement officers that target mid-level drug dealers.